jcollard/Intro-to-Game-Dev-Winter-20201/04_AllAboutFloats/AllAboutFloats.md

 Save your work and run it to make sure it works.

+What did you discover?
+How fast can the Flash run around the Earth?

+**WRITE YOUR ANSWER HERE**

 When you're finished, you should take a screenshot of your Visual Studio Code.
 The screenshot should include:

 1. Your File Explorer showing your project files expanded.